 - Introduced the pilot 'Quit Your Way' Pregnancy Service incentives programme which involves the provision of store card vouchers to pregnant women at initial engagement, then following completion of successive smoking cessation milestones.
-This has evidenced increased referrals, engagement and successful guit outcomes - All localities have achieved the UNICEF Baby Friendly Sustainability Gold Award, which evidences that UNICEF standards are embedded within the culture of the organisation and that all the relevant structures are in place to support its ongoing maintenance and progression. - Worked alongside partners to deliver the 'Weigh to Go Service', which targets 12-18 year olds, supporting them to manage their weight; increase their physical activity levels; develop knowledge and skills in preparing healthy nutritious meals; and build confidence and self-esteem.
+This has evidenced increased referrals, engagement and successful guit outcomes - All localities have achieved the UNICEF Baby Friendly Sustainability Gold Award which are designed to help services to embed baby friendly care in their workplace for the long term and evidences that UNICEF standards are embedded within the culture of the organisation and that all the relevant structures are in place to support its ongoing maintenance and progression. - Worked alongside partners to deliver the 'Weigh to Go Service', which targets 12-18 year olds, supporting them to manage their weight; increase their physical activity levels; develop knowledge and skills in preparing healthy nutritious meals; and build confidence and self-esteem.
 Over the last year, staff have worked with young people and their parents to co-produce a range of multi-purpose digital media resources which have been used as part of a pilot social media recruitment campaign.
 Participants have risen from 102 people to 127 over this period. - Launched the Heads Up website which provides a range of information about mental health conditions, including what helps; how to live with them; and how to care for someone experiencing them.
 The design has been co-produced with inputs from staff and local user and community representatives and was taken forward as a Glasgow School of Art Centre for Design Innovation project. - The new £17m Gorbals Health and Care Centre opened in January 2019 representing a significant investment in health and social care in this area of the City.
-It includes the transfer of seven General Practices, one

-Dental Practice and other primary and community care service from the previous health centre, as well as the introduction of new services, including specialists children's services, alcohol and drug recovery services and children and families' social work services.
+It includes the transfer of seven General Practices, one Dental Practice and other primary and community care services from the previous health centre, as well as the introduction of new services,

-Glasgow IJB has a statutory requirement to provide the highest standard of care to vulnerable people and we have been pursuing a programme of new build developments within children's residential services.
-During 2018/19, there were 2 new build 8 bedroom houses completed and opened at Newlands Road (replacing 6 bed Newark) and Norse Road (replacing a 6 bed on the same site.
+- including specialist children's services, alcohol and drug recovery services and children and families' social work services. - Glasgow IJB aims to provide the highest standard of care to vulnerable people and we have been pursuing a programme of new build developments within children's residential services.
+During 2018/19, there were 2 new build 8 bedroom houses completed and opened at Newlands Road (replacing 6 bed Newark) and Norse Road (replacing a 6 bed on the same site).